AirPods Max vs Sony WH-1000XM4 vs Bose 700: which are better?

 The AirPods Max, with their five colour options (space grey, silver, sky blue, green and pink), are undoubtedly the most eye-catching of the three.
 But their design flourishes go beyond just a pretty paint job.

 The plush, chunky memory foam earpads are comfy enough to wear for hours, and an adjustable headband is also suitable for all-day listening sessions.
-The ear cups attach using magnets, so should be easy to remove and reattach – handy for stowing in your bag when not in use.
+The ear cups attach using magnets so should be easy to remove and reattach – handy for stowing in your bag when not in use.

 One neat design quirk is that they are controlled via Apple's Digital Crown, a dial first seen on the Apple Watch.
-This lets you alter volume, control playback and summon Siri.
+This lets you alter the volume, control playback and summon Siri.
 It's pleasant to use, if initially a little easy to knock unintentionally.

-All told, the AirPods Max build and design is undeniably Apple at its best.
+All told the AirPods Max build and design is undeniably Apple at its best.
 There is no question these are the most premium in feel and appearance, fully justifying their outlay.

-Of course, Sony and Bose's efforts are no slouch on the design front – even if they can't come close to the overall sense of high-end quality that you get from the AirPods Max.
+Of course, Sony and Bose's efforts are no slouch on the design front – even if they can't come close to the overall sense of high-end quality that you get from the pricier AirPods Max.

 The Sony XM4 look almost identical to their predecessors, the WH-1000XM3, although they feature slightly larger earpads, an improved fit and a tweaked design that looks a little more seamless.
 Thanks to their plush pads and rock-solid build quality, they're some of the most comfortable headphones we've ever tested.
 Think sleek and understated.
-The new WH-1000XM5 boast a slimmer, more seamless design but they don't feel quite 'premium' as the XM4.
+The new WH-1000XM5 boast a slimmer, more seamless design but all told, they don't feel quite 'premium' as the XM4.

 The Bose 700 have a more elegant, slender design that is arguably easier on the eye and looks more premium compared to the XM4 headphones.
 The combination of 'invisible' hinges and a swooping stainless steel headband give them the wow factor, and we're fans of the touch controls.